sean-mcmahon/sean-mcmahon.github.io/_posts/2023-11-10-confusion-matrices.markdown

 ## Introduction
 Confusion matrices are a vital way to visualise your machine learning model's performance for classification tasks, regardless of which type of model you use, and whether that task is detecting pedestrians in a self-driving car, or predicting your customers' next purchase on your website.
 Most notably, a confusion matrix efficiently highlights how a classifier fails, not just how it succeeds, facilitating a simple method to make informed decisions for model improvement.

-Below is an example binary classification confusion matrix, which displays the performance of a Cancer classification model.
+Below is an example binary classification confusion matrix, which displays the performance of a cancer detecting classification model.

 ![Binary Classification Confusion Matrix](/assets/confusion_matrices/binary_classification_plot.png)